gjtorikian/panda-docs/README.md

 * `metadata` is an object containing your document-based metadata values
 * `manifest` is an object containing the Manifest.json properties
 * `toh` is an object containing the headings for each file (`h1`, `h2`, _e.t.c._).
 See below for more information on this object.
+* `headingTable` is a function you can use to generate a list of your page's table of contents.
+See below for more information on using this
 * `options` is an object containing your passed in properties
 * `fileName` is the name of the resulting file (without the extension)
 * `title` is the title of the documentation
 * `pageTitle` is the title of the current page
 * `mtime` indicates the last modified time of your source Markdown file

+#### Working with a Table of Contents for a Page

 The `toh` object has the following structure: